Riich M1: DR1 (2009–2014)

-Hawtai S1 iEV360 (2018–present)
+Hawtai S1 iEV360 (2018–2023)

 In 2017, Hawtai Motor Group acquired the license for production of the EV version from Chery and in 2018 began assembly with the presentation at the Beijing Auto Show of the Hawtai version rebadged S1 iEV360.
 The car, compared to the original electric M1, has been re-engineered by adopting a new electric motor (with 58 horsepower) and new batteries that guarantee a range of about 225 km in the homologation in the NEDC cycle.
 The Hawtai version is sold only in China.